Kazakuri/commission.tenka.dev/content/artwork/2021-01-08-nya-rl/index.md

 Please check back later.

 {% request() %}
-しぃらNice to meet you, <TODO>!
+Nice to meet you, Shiira!

-もしよかったら、I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.
+If you'd like、I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-大体テーマは茶目な甜花ちゃんです。
+The general theme is a teasing Tenka-chan.

-からかっていたあとで、茶目っ気たっぷりな表情で見つめています。
+After teasing, Tenka is looking at you with a playful expression.

-他の詳細はお任せします。
+I'll leave the other details up to you.

 Thank you very much!
 {% end %}